 - Create a “Hot Topic” blog that will allow members to share ideas regarding “real time” issues.

-- Collaborate with other professional organizations that typically attract department-specific members to offer joint meetings, training, education, etc.
+- Collaborate with other professional organizations that typically attract department-specific members to offer joint meetings, training, education, etc. through the Florida Local Government Coalition.

 - Encourage non-credentialed managers to become credentialed and provide support through the process.

-- Work with the Florida Commission on Ethics to develop an ethics hotline.
+a.
+Work with the Florida Commission on Ethics to develop an ethics hotline.

 Objective A: Maintain and improve the Association’s relationships with the State’s universities (public and private) and other educational institutions.